UTemp orientation: Key policies

 Faculty and staff are required to receive prior approval from their supervisors prior to engaging in outside professional work for compensation.
 See University Handbook IV-47 and Administrative Policy Statement 47.3.
 University facilities and resources, including computers and e-mail, may not be used in outside work.

 In all of our jobs we handle information and materials that have varying levels of confidentiality.
 The UW expects you to use discretion at all times when handling confidential information and documents.
-If you are not certain what information is permissible to share, please consult with your supervisor or any staffing specialist with UTemp Staffing at 206-543-3652.
+If you are not certain what information is permissible to share, please consult with your supervisor, or any recruiter with UTemp Staffing at 206-543-3652.

 Public Records Act